putyourlightson/craft-sprig/README.md

 Sprig is a free plugin for [Craft CMS](https://craftcms.com/) that allows you to create reactive components from Twig templates and/or PHP classes.
 These components can re-render themselves on user-triggered events (clicks, changes to input fields, form submissions, etc.) using AJAX requests, without requiring you to write a single line of JavaScript.

 ![Demo](https://putyourlightson.com/assets/images/plugins/sprig/search-demo.gif)

-> No full-page requests were harmed in the making of this demo.

 ## Documentation